eth-educators/eth-docker-docs/website/docs/Support/Exit.md

 ---

 Ethereum PoS has a concept of "voluntary validator exit", which will remove the validator from attesting duties.
-Locked ETH could be withdrawn after the "merge" of the Proof-of-Work and Proof-of-Stake Ethereum chains, and not sooner.
+Staked ETH will be withdrawn automatically to the withdrawal address, as long as one has been set.

+**Do not** set your withdrawal address to an exchange wallet.
+The funds will not be credited, and you will battle support for them.

 Exiting a validator requires a fully synced consensus client.
 Checkpoint sync, configured with `RAPID_SYNC_URL` in `.env`, can sync one in minutes.